MicrosoftDocs/xamarin-docs/docs/ios/platform/search/web-markup.md

 ms.date: 03/20/2017
 ---

-# Search with Web Markup
+# Search with Web Markup in Xamarin.iOS

 For apps that provide access to their content via a web site (not only from within the app), web content can be marked up with special links